Sponsors

 Check out our great sponsors!

-When you support these businesses.
-It helps us to continue our Mission tell them you heard of them thru MBR.
+When you support these businesses, it enables us to continue our mission.
+Please mention you heard about them through MBR when you contact them.
 Click on their picture to check out their website.
-And remember with your help Were Giving Veterans a Voice!!
+Remember, with your help, we’re giving veterans a voice!”

 I am proud to serve our nation’s workers who have given their time and energy to make America a better place.
 I currently practice law in Moscow, Idaho.
 I have many clients ranging from retired military/veterans to injured railroad workers.
 I have represented clients in front of the Department of Veterans Affairs and Railroad Retirement Board.
 I am a firm believer that if you get hurt while serving this country, then you are entitled to compensatory damages for your work-related injuries.
 Unfortunately, sometimes the United States Government does not like to pay its workers, military, and veterans.
 In my six months of practice, I have recovered more than 2 million dollars in pension retirement benefits for my clients throughout the US.